Why you’ll love this recipe

 How much protein does high protein pasta salad contain?

 The amount of protein in high protein pasta salad will depend on the ingredients you use for example if you swap out the noodles for others and if you top this with chicken, beef, or other meat.
-However, a serving of high protein pasta salad as written contains 11 gram of protein.
+However, a serving of high protein pasta salad as written contains 11 grams of protein.
 This is higher than your typical pasta salad while also significantly lower in carbs, fat and calories.

 Can I add additional protein?